AMOHA-98/blogxyz/_posts/2025-07-20-cross-functional-data-science.md

 Beyond the technical growth, this experience gave me practical knowledge of managing complex technical responsibilities in a startup environment.
 My skills in software engineering, pipeline design, cloud infrastructure, and systems integration improved dramatically.
 More importantly, I developed a deep appreciation for meticulous documentation and clear communication, both crucial for sustaining complex technical systems.

 The mentorship I received from the chemistry team enriched my understanding of the intersection between data science and materials science.
 Conversations with colleagues from product development illustrated how data-driven insights directly support meaningful research into sustainable materials.

-Working at Kelpi was ultimately about more than building data infrastructure.
-It was about enabling scientific discovery in the fascinating field of biomaterials, where seaweed becomes the foundation for sustainable packaging solutions.

 *The experience reinforced my belief that data science is most impactful when it serves domain expertise, rather than attempting to replace it.*